 Check out my Amazon Storefront for all my hiking essentials.

-Lastly, before we get into the ultimates hikes in the park, be sure to keep an appropriate distance from all animals in the park.
+Lastly, before we get into the ultimates hikes in Grand Teton National Park, be sure to keep an appropriate distance from all animals in the park.
 They may look cute and cuddly, but they can be dangerous.
 Stay at least 100 yards away from bears and at least 25 yards away from other wildlife in the park.

 To learn more about all seven principles of Leave No Trace, read more here.

-Whether you’re an experienced hiker or a casual nature lover, this trail has something for everyone.
-With its accessibility comes being one of the most popular hikes in the park.
+The Cascade Canyon Trail has something for everyone.
+However, with its variety comes being one of the most popular hikes in the park.
 Make sure to get to the Jenny Lake parking area early in the morning before it fills up!

-After Inspiration Point and pretty early into the hike you’ve seen the main sights.
-If you’re not into hiking you can always head back at this point.
-If you’re ready for more of the canyon, continue on the trail for a 9.1 mile out and back trail with 1,102 feet in elevation gain.
+If you’re not into hiking you can always head back at Inspiration Point.
+If you want to see more of the canyon, which I would recommend, continue on the trail for a 9.1 mile out and back trail with 1,102 feet in elevation gain.

 Trail: Cascade Canyon Trail